 Now as you consider the RTO–Microsoft’s timeframe to restore content is 48 hours.
 This is problematic if you have tighter internal SLAs.
 Even if your SLAs align with Microsoft’s promise, you’re still dealing with a restoration of content that will wipe out changes in your environment made since the last 14-hour RPO.
 In most cases, this won’t be acceptable to your users or organization.

 3. Address the Gaps in Native Office 365 Data Protection

-Once you’ve defined your organization’s RPOs and RTOs, as well as examined how those requirements fit into the native SharePoint backup solution, you can begin to fill in the gaps.
+Once you’ve defined your organization’s RPOs and RTOs, as well as examined how those requirements fit into the native Microsoft capabilities, you can begin to fill in the gaps.